Overview of Online Part-Time Program: Veterinary Technology Program

 - Written exams will be taken at the students' local community colleges using the Blackboard system.

-- On average, there are required face to face meetings two or three times per semester at the Loudoun Campus.
+- On average, there are required face to face meetings two or three times or more per semester at the Loudoun Campus.
 Clinical skills will be reviewed in a formal setting at the NOVA Loudoun Campus.

 - Clinical skills will be evaluated via video taping.

 - Five full-time professors from the accredited Veterinary Technology Program at NOVA teach the classes.

 - Mentors (veterinarians) will be recognized as adjunct clinical professors, an honorary, unpaid position.
 They will be involved in supervision of the student’s clinical skills activities at the site of employment and will work closely with the students to help meet requirements involving both academic and clinical skills.

 - The NOVA faculty, student mentors and students will work as a team in the educational process to assure the highest academic standards and proper supervision on the job.

 Each student must have a mentor who is a graduate licensed veterinarian in good standing with the Board of Veterinary Medicine.

 The mentor is required to sign a Memorandum of Agreement.
 This Memorandum is not a binding or legal contract.
 The purpose is to document credentials and clarify the mentors’ responsibility.
 Part of the mentoring agreement includes completion of a survey regarding clinical tasks that can be performed at the facility and equipment that is available at the mentoring site.
 This task and equipment list is based on the same document that all veterinary technology programs are required to submit to the American Veterinary Medical Association (AVMA) for accreditation.